• +1-703-684-6777

 www.malloyaeronautics.com

-At the time, the company stated the Hoverbike P2 was a low cost practical size lending itself to search and rescue, precision farming and cattle mustering, first-responder emergency services and cargo insertion into confined spaces.
-Also, the eVTOL aircraft could also be used for ski and mountain rescue, airborne logistics and time-sensitive personnel insertion/extraction during major disasters.
+At the time, the company stated the Hoverbike P2 was a low cost practical size aircraft, lending itself to search and rescue, precision farming and cattle mustering, first-responder emergency services and cargo insertion into confined spaces.
+In addition, the eVTOL aircraft could also be used for ski and mountain rescue, airborne logistics and time-sensitive personnel insertion/extraction during major disasters.
+The Hoverbike P2 is now defunct.

-The third hoverbike made was a subscale collapsible remote controlled eVTOL called the Drone 3.
+The third hoverbike made was a subscale collapsible remote controlled eVTOL called the Hoverbike Drone 3.
 Each pair of propellers has partial overlap and when not in use, the propellers can be folded over each other to further reduce the size of the aircraft fit into the a custom made container about the size a small backpack.
-The offset rotors also allow the protective frames to be employed as a support mounting for each other propeller.
-It maneuvers using only varying thrust.
-The remoted controlled Drone 3 subscale eVTOL is now defunct.
+The offset rotors also allow the protective frames to be employed as a support mounting for each propeller.
+It subscale hoverbike maneuvers using only varying thrust.
+Drone 3 is now defunct.

 In support of the U.S. Army Armament Research, Development and Engineering Center (ARDEC), Malloy Aeronautics has been working collaboratively with SURVICE Engineering Company.
 It has a contract with the U.S. Army Research Laboratory and is one of the leading concepts for the Army’s Picatinny Pallet Sustainment Aerial Mobility Vehicle (SAMV).
 The company has now made several remotely piloted cargo drones for military use which are now officially called a Joint Tactical Aerial Resupply Vehicle (JTARV).

-The company made the now defunct TRV-80 Joint Tactical Aerial Resupply Vehicle (or a military cargo resupply drone) which had a payload of 30kg (66lb).
-Their current Joint Tactical Aerial Resupply Vehicle is called the TRV-150 which has a maximum speed of 97 km/h (60 mph), a range of 70 km (43 miles) and with a maximum payload of 68 kg (140 lb).
-Their aircraft are built to rigorous military standards and can be used for both military and civilian missions.
+The company also made the now defunct TRV-80 Joint Tactical Aerial Resupply Vehicle (or a military cargo resupply drone) which had a payload of 30 kg (66 lb).
+The company's current Joint Tactical Aerial Resupply Vehicle is called the TRV-150 which has a maximum speed of 97 km/h (60 mph), a range of 70 km (43 miles) and has a maximum payload of 68 kg (140 lb).
+Malloy Aeronautics's aircraft are built to rigorous military standards and can be used for both military and civilian missions.
 The TRV-150 propeller booms fold into a compact position to fit into a custom made suitcase for storage or vehicle transfer.
-A laptop is used to send the drone autonomously to your destination with no manual flying required.
+A laptop is used to send the drone autonomously to its destination with no flight training required.

-In the future, Malloy Aeronautics will be focusing on only making larger capacity JTARV eVTOL aircraft for the military, commercial and private use.
+In the future, Malloy Aeronautics will be focusing on only making larger capacity JTARV eVTOL aircraft for private use, commercial use and for the military.

 Hoverbike P1 Specifications (defunct):